storyagents25/story-agents/README.md

     - **Robustness Experiment**:
 To assess cooperative resilience under adversarial conditions, we designed a robustness experiment with 4 agent groups in which one agent consistently contributed **zero tokens (dummy agent)**, simulating persistent free-riding behavior.

-2. **Heterogenous Experiment**: Each agent is assigned a random story, and 200 games are run with 4 agents per game.
+2. **Heterogenous Experiment**: 4 playing agents are each prompted by a random story from a set of 12 stories and play 400 games.

 ### **Illustration**